EnixCoda/Gitako/README.md

   <img width="256" src="src/assets/icons/Gitako.png" />
 </p>

-Gitako is an file tree extension for GitHub, available for Chrome, Firefox and Edge.
+Gitako is a file tree extension for GitHub, available for Chrome, Firefox and Edge.
 And more than that, it has lots of useful features.

 ### Features